lakruzz/MacAsCode/README.md

 # MacAsCode

-**Configuring my Mac to the state I like it, coming from nowhere, using only executable code from this repo**
+**Configuring my Mac to the state I like it, coming from nowhere, using only executable code from this repo.**